Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-patrón alfanumérico de once caracteres
+Patrón alfanumérico de 11 caracteres

 ### <a name="pattern"></a>Patrón